 ~ advocates for liberal learning

 In November each year the Council holds its 4-day Annual Meeting, which is open to deans of member institutions and other interested parties.
 Over 500 members attended the 2014 Annual Meeting, whose program featured the customary series of sessions dealing with timely academic issues.
 The 50th Annual Meeting will be held in Washington, D.C., on November 4-7, 2015.

 The CCAS Seminar for New Deans permits recently appointed deans to interact closely both with other fledgling deans and with experienced deans in discussions of the fundamentals of college administration.

 The Seminars for Department Chairs was inaugurated in 1992.
-With successful department chairs presiding, this seminar provides a forum in which department chairs can explore the art of departmental administration with their peers.
+With successful department chairs presiding, this seminar provides a forum in which department chairs can explore the art of departmental administration and leadership with their peers.

-Please click on EVENTS in the navigation bar to see information about dates, times, and locations for upcoming seminars, and to register for a meeting or seminar.
+Click on EVENTS in the navigation bar to see information about dates, times, and locations for upcoming seminars, and to register for a meeting or seminar.

 Members receive an annual CCAS Membership Directory and the CCAS Newsletter, a periodic publication that keeps members up to date on issues important to arts and sciences deans.
 CCAS also conducts an Annual Survey of new tenure-track hires that is available free to member institutions.
 Other services include a Mentoring Program for new deans and associate/assistant deans, on-campus Leadership-Development Workshops for chairs/heads, two active ListServs, and an online searchable Deans Knowledge Base that contains hundreds of summaries of listserv dicussions on topics important to deans.